-All organisations invited to submit a full application will be asked to upload the following documents:
+All organisations invited to submit an application will be asked to upload the following documents:

 - organisational strategy, i.e. the organisation’s strategic plan or equivalent

 - organogram (including a description and diagram of the applying organisation’s Board, management and key staff posts)

 - a theory of change for the proposed project (how do you foresee change happening, covering at least your proposed project’s overall goal and outcomes)

 - logical framework (that summarises the proposed project’s outcomes and outputs)

 - a copy of registration document (UK and/or other country)